 Romaji was developed in the 1500s by a Japanese Catholic who wanted to help European missionaries evangelize and promote their Jesuit religion in Japan without having to learn the complex character systems of Japanese.

-Around 130 million people speak Japanese.
+Around 125.4 million people speak Japanese.
 It’s the most space-concentrated of all the most-spoken languages, with a vast majority of its speakers living exclusively on the island of Japan.

 This seems to be changing, however.
 People outside of Japan are becoming more and more interested in learning the language.

-That’s why you, reader, are here, isn’t it?
+That’s why you, reader, are here, right?

-Bonus fact: English is the only foreign language taught in Japanese middle schools.
+Bonus fact: English is the only foreign language taught in Japanese middle schools

-Okay, so this isn’t so much of a language fact as a cultural one, but we thought it was too interesting not to include:
+Okay, so this isn’t so much of a language fact as a cultural one, but we thought it was too interesting not to include.

 While many language options are available in Japanese colleges, English is taught as a second language in Japanese middle and high schools and is a requirement for Japanese students.
-This integration took place sometime around the 1600’s.

-Just a little reminder when you find yourself struggling: If you were able to master your own language, you can master Japanese, too!
+Just a little reminder when you find yourself struggling: if you were able to master your own language, you can master Japanese, too!